-Researchers found that individuals who are sedentary (> 7 hours sitting per day) had less thoracic mobility than, low activity individuals (4-7 hours sitting per day) and even less that physically active individuals.
+Researchers found that individuals who are sedentary (>7 hours sitting per day) had less thoracic mobility than low activity individuals (4-7 hours sitting per day) and even less than physically active individuals.

-If you are experining low back pain, neck pain or shoulder pain, a contributing factor to your pain could be a lack of mobility in the mid back.
+If you are experiencing low back pain, neck pain or shoulder pain, a contributing factor to your pain could be a lack of mobility in the mid back.
 Physical activity promotes joint and soft tissue mobility.
-Working on improve thoracic spine mobility can help improve posture, reduce pain and help combat the negative health effects of spending long hours of the day sitting.
+Working on improving thoracic spine mobility can help improve posture, reduce pain and help combat the negative health effects of spending long hours of the day sitting.

 Benefits of Thoracic Spine Mobility